Vegin Vegan Vegun!

 • 1 teaspoon neutral coconut oil (or other mild plant oil)

-• pinch of salt (essential)
+• pinch of salt (to balance flavor)

 Instructions